koitran14/The-Weather-Announcement-Web/README.md

 ### Tutorials

-- [How To Make Weather App Using JavaScript Step By Step Explained - GreatStack](https://www.greatstack.io/how-to-make-weather-app-using-javascript/): very first inspiring idea for me to create a website that provides for daily life.
+- [How To Make Weather App Using JavaScript Step By Step Explained - GreatStack](https://www.greatstack.io/how-to-make-weather-app-using-javascript/): This tutorial provided the initial inspiration for creating a website that caters to daily weather needs.
+It offered a step-by-step explanation of developing a weather app using JavaScript, serving as a valuable resource for the project.

-- [Weather Application Programming – HoleTex](https://holetex.com/weather-application-programming/): provides standard knowledge from applying API and data of OpenWeatherMap for the Weather Website.
+- [Weather Application Programming – HoleTex](https://holetex.com/weather-application-programming/): This resource has been instrumental in gaining a comprehensive understanding of weather application programming.
+It has provided standardized knowledge and guidance on integrating APIs and leveraging the data from OpenWeatherMap for the weather website.

 ### Documentation